 How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 It is 2026 and every landing page looks the same.
 Blue gradient hero, three feature cards, testimonial carousel, pricing table, footer.
-The layout is identical.
-The colors are identical.
-The animations are identical.
-Visitors land on your page and their brain files it under "another AI site" before they have read a single word.
-Here is how to break the pattern.
+Same layout, same colors, same animations.
+Visitors file your page under "another AI site" before they read a single word.
+Here is how to break the pattern, one measurable change at a time.

 The AI Landing Page Formula

 Before fixing it, understand what you are fighting.
-AI coding tools converge on a specific formula because it appears most frequently in their training data:
+Cursor, v0, Bolt, and Lovable converge on one formula because it appears most frequently in their training data:

 1. Hero: centered text, gradient background, blue-500 primary